wxcctechsummit/holcct2107/labslive/lab6.md

 ---
-title: "Lab 3: Configuring Outdial"
+title: "BONUS Lab 6: Configuring Outdial"
 ---
 <p align="center">
   <img src="https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg">
 </p>

 In this Lab, we will go through the tasks that are required to setup an outdial call from the agent desktop in Webex Contact Center.

 # Table of Contents